 We assume you’re like most people: unprepared, with random/normal stuff around the house and only 1-2 days’ worth of appropriate food and water.

 The main goal is to be able to comfortably survive in your home for two weeks without the grid or outside help.
 A blizzard or polar vortex usually doesn’t last more than a few days, but the aftermath can disrupt life essentials for days and weeks after.

-- Get to the grocery store ASAP and stock up on two weeks of water (15 gallons per person) and food that doesn’t require any/much cooking.
+- Groceries, two weeks of water (15 gallons per person) and food that doesn’t require any/much cooking

-- Bags of deicing salt or sand.
-If you can’t find any, buy kitty litter.
+- Bags of deicing salt or sand (or kitty litter)